supload/technical-whitepaper/technical-whitepaper.md

 With a low threshold of allowing users to withdraw their bitcoin earnings after earning only $1.00 USD, we need to think to the future about how to scale these payments.
 With sufficient growth, Supload could potentially spam the bitcoin blockchain with many low $1.00 transactions.

 Users are currently incentivized to withdraw their earnings as soon as they reach the $1.00 minimum withdraw threshold.
 Anything else is putting trust in a 3rd party(Supload) to hold their earnings until they withdraw.
-Entrusting a third party to hold your coins is bad cryptocurrency security.
+Entrusting a third party to hold your coins is bad cryptocurrency security practice.

 The solution is to move these payments off the primary bitcoin blockchain, onto a secondary payment channel.
 We can update this payment channel as often as we like.
 The end user can then close the channel whenever they want, publishing the final transaction to the bitcoin blockchain.
 Finalizing the transaction between Supload and the user.
 With no risk to the payee at any point.